Tax return in Germany for foreigners made easy – Steuererklärung

 I don’t feel confident filling in my tax declaration in Germany alone, how can i get help?

 If you are not so good with numbers or a bit scared of doing mistakes because of the German language, there are other ways to do your tax return in Germany.

 Good value for the money: self-help online platforms

 If this is too much to do, there are also online tools that make it super easy to get your tax declaration in Germany right for a maximum return.
-You might consider SteuerGo for example that i can really recommend for employees, especially if it’s your first time.
+You might consider SteuerGo for example that i can really recommend for employee and freelancers alike, especially if it’s your first time.